Ski Resorts Open Late Into Spring

 Sunshine Village, Banff, Canada

 Sunshine is known for its snow farming approach, utilizing miles of fencing to capture large amounts of natural snow to spread out across the resort.
 This helps make it one of Canada’s longest ski seasons.
-Historically, Sunshine’s ski season goes late into May, and especially during a good snow season.
-Sunshine’s spring pass makes for about two months of great spring skiing.
-Check out the town of Banff after a day of skiing to soak up the sun and enjoy après-ski on any number of restaurant, bar and brewery patios.
+Historically, Sunshine’s ski season goes late into May, especially during a good snow season.
+Sunshine’s spring pass makes for about two months of excellent spring skiing.
+Check out the town of Banff after a day of skiing to soak up the sun and enjoy après-ski on any number of restaurants, bars, and brewery patios.

 Share This: